HMHS Britannic: Recalled

 The Admiralty recalled Britannic back into service as a hospital ship on 26 August 1916, and the ship returned to the Mediterranean Sea for a fourth voyage on 24 September of that year.
 On 29 September on her way to Naples, she encountered a violent storm from which she emerged unscathed.
 She left on 9 October for Southampton.
-Then, she made a fifth trip, which was marked by a quarantining of the crew when the ship arrived at Mudros because of food-borne illness.
+Then, she made a fifth trip, which was marked by a quarantining of the crew when the ship arrived at Mudros (now Moudros) because of food-borne illness.

 Life aboard the ship followed a routine.
 At six o'clock, the patients were awakened and the premises were cleaned up.
 Breakfast was served at 6:30 AM, then the captain toured the ship for an inspection.
 Lunch was served at 12:30 PM and tea at 4:30 PM.
 Patients were treated between meals and those who wished to go for a walk could do so.
 At 8:30 PM, the patients went to bed and the captain made another inspection tour.
 There were medical classes available for training the nurses.

-Last voyage
+Last voyage and sinking

 After completing five successful voyages to the Middle Eastern theatre and back to the United Kingdom transporting the sick and wounded, Britannic departed Southampton for Lemnos at 14:23 on 12 November 1916, her sixth voyage to the Mediterranean Sea.
 The ship passed Gibraltar around midnight on 15 November and arrived at Naples on the morning of 17 November, for her usual coaling and water-refuelling stop, completing the first stage of her mission.

 A storm kept the ship at Naples until Sunday afternoon when Captain Bartlett decided to take advantage of a brief break in the weather and continue.
 The seas rose once again as Britannic left the port.
-By the next morning, the storms died and the ship passed the Strait of Messina without problems.
+By the next morning, the storms died, and the ship passed the Strait of Messina without problems.
 Cape Matapan was rounded in the first hours of 21 November.
 By morning, Britannic was steaming at full speed into the Kea Channel, between Cape Sounion (the southernmost point of Attica, the prefecture that includes Athens) and the island of Kea.

-There were 1,065 people on board: 673 crew, 315 Royal Army Medical Corps (RAMC), 77 nurses and the captain.
+There were 1,066 people on board: 673 crew, 315 Royal Army Medical Corps (RAMC), 77 nurses, and the captain.